wp-plugins/mobile-client-detection-plugin/readme.txt

 = Which further core features will be implemented until v1.0 ? =
 1. checking for existance of wrapped template files.
-2. attempt to overloading the wrapped template paths.
+2. attempt to overload the wrapped template paths.

+Currently the paths get only shown - but not loaded.

 == Screenshots ==